Brahma-fi/console-kit/docs/kernel.md

 # Hosted Workflows

 While executors can independently manage user subscriptions and automation schedules, handling these operations at scale requires significant engineering resources and infrastructure.
 As subscription volumes grow, developers may find themselves spending more time on operational concerns like scheduling, retry logic, and state management rather than focusing on core automation strategies.
-Brahma's Kernel service offers a solution by providing enterprise-grade workflow infrastructure that executors can leverage to maintain focus on their core automation logic.
+Brahma's Kernel service offers a solution by providing a workflow infrastructure that executors can leverage to maintain focus on their core automation logic.

 ## Overview

 Kernel is the orchestration engine that Brahma uses internally to manage automations at scale.
-Now, external executors can leverage the same battle-tested infrastructure to handle their subscription management and scheduling complexities.
-This allows development teams to concentrate on building and optimizing their automation strategies while benefiting from Brahma's production-grade workflow management system.
+Now, external executors can leverage the same infrastructure to handle their subscription management and scheduling complexities.
+This allows development teams to concentrate on building and optimizing their automation strategies while benefiting from Brahma's workflow management system.

 ![Kernel Workflow](./img/kernel.png)